kichikuou/xsys35c/docs/xsys35c.md

 ## Bugs
 - Although `xsys35c` accepts source files in UTF-8 encoding, characters outside the Shift_JIS character set cannot be used, even in comments.
-- `xsys35c` uses UTF-8 encoding for filesystem paths and console output.
-This could be problematic in Windows.